 BE IT RESOLVED: that Order of Omega members accept and promote the following:

-- that each Order of Omega member be encouraged to make a responsible decision concerning the use of alcohol and promote within his/her fraternity and sorority system this decision,
+- that each Order of Omega member be encouraged to make a responsible decision concerning the use of alcohol and promote within his/her fraternity and sorority community this decision,

 - that when alcohol is present, responsibility be encouraged and promoted,